alaingilbert/Turntable-API/README.md

        }); });
     })();

 # Documentation

 ## Events

 ### on('registered', function (data) { })

+Triggered when a user register in the room.

 ### on('deregistered', function (data) { })

+Triggered when a user leave the room.

 ### on('speak', function (data) { })

+Triggered when a new message is send via the chat.

 ### on('newsong', function (data) { })

+Triggered when a new song start.

 ### on('update_votes', function (data) { })

+Triggered when a user vote.

 ### on('booted_user', function (data) { })

+Triggered when a user is booted.

 ### on('update_user', function (data) { })

+Triggered when a user change his name/infos.

 ### on('add_dj', function (data) { })

+Triggered when a user take a dj spot.

 ### on('rem_dj', function (data) { })

+Triggered when a user leave a dj spot.

 ### on('new_moderator', function (data) { })

+Triggered when a user is granted to moderator title.

 ## Actions